red-collar-official/flutter_kore/docs/view_model.md

 View models like every mvvm instance can receive <b>EventBus</b> events using <b>subscribe</b> method.

+More information about event bus can be found [here](./event_bus.md).

 To get local instances connected to view model use <b>getLocalInstance<T>()</b>.

 To get part use <b>useInstancePart<T>()</b> method.

-View models also can override <b>onLaunch</b> method that is called on initState and <b>onFirstFrame</b> that is called on first frame of corresponding view.
+View models also can override <b>onLaunch</b> method that is called on initState and <b>onFirstFrame</b> that is called on first post frame callback of corresponding view.

 ```dart
 class PostsListViewModel extends BaseViewModel<PostsListView, PostsListViewState> {